ston-fi/tonlib-sys/README.md

 ## Features
 * Uses Cmake to build tonlibjson_static by default.
-* Supports shared tonlib.
-You can build with --features shared-tonlib.

 ## Usage
 This library is used in the tonlib-rs library (https://github.com/ston-fi/tonlib-rs), which provides a higher-level Rust interface to the tonlib functionality.